dabadgarcia/qiimereporter/README.md

 	--citation	Show citation
-	--color 	Color multivariate analysis from a categorical variable in sample-metadata -d/--database 	Path to prefered database, must be .qza file (default SILVA132) -f/--forward	Truncates length of the forward reads (default='0') -h/--help	Show this help
+	--color 	Color multivariate analysis from a categorical variable in sample-metadata -d/--database 	Path to prefered database, must be .qza file (default SILVA132) --depth		Minimun number of reads for a sample to be included in the rarefaction figure -f/--forward	Truncates length of the forward reads (default='0') -h/--help	Show this help
 	--no-diversity	Excludes the diversity index figures from the report